-Fresh Tip: Odor-resistant fabrics matter, especially during long trips.
+A Fresh Tip: Odor-resistant materials matter, especially during long trips.
 When engaging in any extreme activity like hiking, climbing or snowshoeing for extended periods of time, it will cause you to sweat - a lot.

 Wool is naturally designed to absorb odor and also has unique characteristics to hide unseemly dirt and grime.

-Not only will merino wool keep you feeling fresh longer, it will keep you warm and dry and should always be your go-to base layer during any extreme outdoor activity.
+Not only will Merino wool keep you feeling fresh longer, it will keep you dry and warm and should always be your go-to base layer during any extreme outdoor activity.